robertabononi/robertabononi/README.md

 ## Hello!
 I'm Roberta Bononi 🤩

 <div>
-  <p>In 2018 I gratuaded in dentistry school, and in 2021 I concluded a career transition process to technology area and I'm focusing my studies in front-end development.</p>
+  <p>In 2018 I gratuaded in dentistry school, and in 2021 I concluded a career transition process to technology area.
+Now I'm focusing my studies in front-end development.</p>
   <p>Currently, I'm an intern at IBM in the GBS Associates Program and ready to learn as much as I can! ✨</p>

   #### Well, that's a little bit about me!
-Hope you like accompany my journey, studies and projects!
+Hope you like follow my journey, studies and projects!

   <img height="180" src="https://thumbs.gfycat.com/DifferentAccomplishedAmazondolphin-size_restricted.gif">